 As we leave the pandemic, more of us are thinking differently about life and welcoming systemic change.
 This week I had my second COVID-19 vaccine, so I’m looking forward to normal life again.
 However, I’m hoping the new normal is better than the old one.

 You can choose from two types of gardening kits.
 Resilient Gardening Kits include everything you need for a veggie garden.
 For those with a focus on herbal remedies, Herbal Wildflower Kits contain what you’ll need.
-Take a look at the BPL website for more information on how to pick-up your kit.
 I’m not sure how long these will last, therefore, it’s probably best to go sooner than later.
 Happy planting!

 + + +